-$\hbox{HUD publishes resources on the HUD.gov website at \ CoC\ Program\ Competition\ to\ assist\ you\ in\ completing\ the\ CoC\ Application.\ Resources\ include:}$
+HUD publishes resources on the HUD.gov website at CoC Program Competition to assist you in completing the CoC Application.
+Resources include:

-- Notice of Funding Opportunity (NOFO) Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants;

-24 CFR part 578;
+Notice of Funding Opportunity (NOFO) Continuum of Care Competition and Noncompetitive Award of Youth Homeless Demonstration Program Renewal and Replacement Grants; 24 CFR part 578;

-FY 2024 CoC Application Navigational Guide;

-Section 3 Resources;
+- FY 2024 CoC Application Navigational Guide; - Section 3 Resources;

-- PHA Crosswalk; and

-- Frequently Asked Questions

-11 E-1.
+1E-1.
 Web Posting of Advance Public Notice of Your CoC's Local Competition Deadline, Scoring and Rating Criteria.
 NOFO Section V.B.2.a. and 2.g.

-1. Ente Proje ter the date your CoC published its submission deadline and scoring and rating criteria for New oject applicants to submit their project applications for your CoC's local competition.
-08/09/2024 2.
-Ente ter the date your CoC published its submission deadline and scoring and rating criteria for Renewal 08/09/2024 Proj ject applicants to submit their project applications for your CoC's local competition.
-00/00/202 Proj Project Review and Ranking Process Your CoC Used in Its Local Competition.
+1. Enter the date your CoC published its submission deadline and scoring and rating criteria for New Project applicants to submit their project applications for your CoC's local competition.
+08/09/2024 Enter the date your CoC published its submission deadline and scoring and rating criteria for Renewal Project applicants to submit their project applications for your CoC's local competition.
+08/09/2024

 Project Review and Ranking Process Your CoC Used in Its Local Competition.
 We use the response to this question and the response in Question 1E-2a along with the required attachments from both questions as a factor when determining your CoC's eligibility for bonus funds and for other NOFO criteria below.
-00/00/202 Proj Project Review and Ranking Process Your CoC Used in Its Local Competition.
-Project Review and Ranking Process Your CoC Used in Its Local Competition.
-We use the response to this question and the response in Question 1E-2a along with the required attachments from both questions as a factor when determining your CoC's eligibility for bonus 00/00/202 Proj Project Review and Ranking Process Your CoC Used in Its Local Competition.
-Project Review and Ranking Process Your CoC Used in Its Local Competition.
-We use the response to this question and the response in Question 1E-2a along with the required attachments from both questions as a factor when determining your CoC's eligibility for bonus funds and for other NOFO criteria below.
-00/00/202
+NOFO Section V.B.2.a., 2.b., 2.c., 2.d., and 2.e.

+You must upload the Local Competition Scoring Tool attachment to the 4B.
+Attachments Screen.
+Select yes or no in the chart below to indicate how your CoC ranked and selected project applications during your local competition: